nklant/EsriDemographicsData/README.md

-# Demographics Data Fetching Service
+# Demographics Data Service

+## Author
+- Nikolay Antonov

 This project is a .NET Core application that fetches demographic data from an external API, processes it, and stores it in a SQL Server database.
 The application also caches the data periodically to improve performance.
+It exposes a REST API, allowing clients to interact with the demographic data using the standard HTTP GET method.

 ## Project Structure